Skip to content

 Amendment

-This procedure is provided under the auspices of the Family and Friends Care: Statutory Guidance for Local Authorities.
-It is intended to provide a sign post for both staff and carers in terms of the relevant legislation and assessment processes, but also the support that carers are entitled too.
+This procedure is intended to provide a sign post for both staff and carers in terms of the relevant legislation and assessment processes, but also the support that carers are entitled too.
+It also highlights the support needs for kinship carers that are covered in the local authority Local Offer for Kinship Carers.

 The types of care covered in this document are family and friends foster care, Special Guardianship, placements made under Child Arrangements Orders and Private Fostering.